jelhub/scimgateway/README.md

 	http://localhost:8880/Groups
 	=> Logon using gwadmin/password and two users and groups should be listed

-	Start a new browser for log monitoring (might not be supported by Safari) using url: http://localhost:8880/logger
+	Start a new browser for log monitoring using url: http://localhost:8880/logger

 	http://localhost:8880/Users/bjensen